IC3lemon/CTF-reports/CSAW-Quals-2024/crypto/README.md

 # CBC

-Given was an nc and the script for it. \
+Given was an nc , the script for it, and a ciphertext.
 ```python
 from Crypto.Util.Padding import pad, unpad
 from Crypto.Cipher import AES